A man looking at a tablet in server room

 What is quantum-centric supercomputing?

-High-performance computing vs. quantum-centric supercomputing
+High-performance computing versus quantum-centric supercomputing

-In 1994, MIT mathematician Peter Shor discovered an algorithm that can divide large numbers into prime factors exponentially faster than the best classical algorithms, by using a hypothetical quantum computer.
-Two years later, Lov Grover discovered a quantum algorithm that can search a database faster than a classical search algorithm.
-These discoveries greatly accelerated interest in quantum computing.
+In 1994, MIT mathematician Peter Shor discovered an algorithm that can divide large numbers into prime factors exponentially faster than the best classical algorithms by using a hypothetical quantum computer.

 The following are some of the main differences between HPC and quantum-centric supercomputing: